TaDavid7/notification_hub/README.md

 And if it works you should see that it connected and you're done!

 ---
+## Future improvements
+- JWT security
+- Add an event driven notification (automatic)
+- Add customization for kind of message for event pipeline

+---

 ## Author
 Made by David T.

+---

+## License
+Licensed under the Apache License 2.0 – see the [LICENSE](LICENSE) file for details.